HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Peace Lily

-Of all the houseplants in this article, the Peace Lily is hands down the most well known "low light" indoor plant.
-The reputation is well deserved, they'll literally put up with almost total darkness and should be your go-to plant if you want something that's easy to care for and will live just one step away from total darkness.
+Of all the houseplants in this article, the Peace Lily is undeniably the most renowned "low light" indoor plant.
+Its reputation is well-deserved; they can genuinely tolerate almost total darkness and should be your primary choice if you seek a low-maintenance plant capable of thriving in near-darkness.

 This Peace Lily is in front of a window, but they will also be happy with less light